adamggrim/textwarp/README.md

-│ │ ├── handlers.py: Functions for handling specific types of contractions (negation, "'s", "'d", "whatcha") │ │ └── utils.py: Utilities for applying casing and finding contraction subjects and verbs │ ├── __init__.py: Exposes library functions for use across the package │ ├── encoding.py: Functions for removing encoding and decoding text │ ├── manipulation.py: Functions for manipulating a given string │ ├── nlp.py: Functions for lazy spaCy loading and text processing │ ├── numbers.py: Functions for converting between cardinal and ordinal numbers
+│ │ ├── handlers.py: Functions for handling specific types of contractions (negation, "'s", "'d", "whatcha") │ │ └── utils.py: Utilities for applying casing and finding contraction subjects and verbs │ ├── __init__.py: Exposes library functions for use across the package │ ├── encoding.py: Functions for encoding and decoding text │ ├── manipulation.py: Functions for manipulating a given string │ ├── nlp.py: Functions for lazy spaCy loading and text processing │ ├── numbers.py: Functions for converting between cardinal and ordinal numbers